MicrochipTech/fpga-hls-examples/Training4/readme.md

 Figure 6‑19 Sample CoSim Results</p>

-The simulation printed “SW/HW co-simulation: PASS\!” which indicates that the RTL generated by SmartHLS matches the software model.
+The simulation printed “`SW/HW co-simulation: PASS!`” which indicates that the RTL generated by SmartHLS matches the software model.

 The co-simulation flow uses the return value from the main software function to determine whether the co-simulation has passed.
-If the main function returns 0, then the co-simulation will PASS; otherwise, a non-zero return value will FAIL.
+If the main function returns 0, then the co-simulation will `PASS`; otherwise, a non-zero return value will `FAIL`.
 Please make sure that your main function always follows this convention and returns 0 if the top-level function tests are all successful.

-### Libero Synthesis and Hardware Report
+### 6.2.5 Libero Synthesis and Hardware Report

 ![](.//media/image3.png) Click the ![](.//media/image28.png) icon on the toolbar to *Synthesize Hardware to FPGA*.
 SmartHLS will run Libero synthesis and place & route on the generated hardware accelerator.

-Once the command completes, SmartHLS will open the summary.results.rpt report file.
+Once the command completes, SmartHLS will open the `summary.results.rpt` report file.
 SmartHLS will summarize the resource usage and Fmax results reported by Libero® after place and route.
 You should get similar results as shown below in Figure 6‑20.
 Your numbers may differ slightly,